Queue-Fair/PHP/README.md

 The Server-Side Adapter is a small library that will run when visitors access your site.
 It periodically checks to see if you have changed your Queue-Fair settings in the Portal, but other than that if the visitor is requesting a page that does not match any queue's Activation Rules, it does nothing.

-If a visitor requests a page that DOES match any queue's Activation Rules, the Adapter makes a determination whether that particular visitor should be queued.
+If a visitor requests a page that DOES match any queue's Activation Rules, the Adapter consults the Queue-Fair queue servers to make a determination whether that particular visitor should be queued.
 If so, the visitor is sent to our Queue Servers and execution and generation of the page for that HTTP request for that visitor will cease.
 If the Adapter determines that the visitor should not be queued, it sets a cookie to indicate that the visitor has been processed and your page executes and shows as normal.

-Thus the Server-Side Adapter prevents visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also reduces load on your web server when things get busy.
+Thus the Server-Side Adapter prevents technically skilled visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also reduces load on your web server when things get busy.

-This guide assumes you already have a functional Java web server.
-Tomcat is used as a base example - see later on in this document for other Java web servers.
-You don't have to use a servlet container to use this code.
+This guide assumes you already have a functional web server with PHP version 5.4 or above.
+Apache2 is used as a base example, but you can use any web server that supports PHP.

-You will need PHP version 5.4 or above to run the Server-Side Adapter.

 Here's every keystroke for the install.